Today people want to travel with a purpose, and we want to do so responsibly

 - Buy locally crafted souvenirs and if bartering over the price don’t drive too hard a bargain.
 An amount which may be fairly insignificant to you, can represent a lot more to others.

 - Do not give any gifts, even sweets, directly to children you may pass on the street as it can encourage begging and may undermine parental authority.
 It is more appropriate to give through a local organisation.
+Please see paragraph below for more information on how to give in a meaningful and impactful way when travelling.

 - Be courteous and ask before you take a photograph of someone as many people do not like having their picture taken.
 If they ask you to pay then we would discourage you from taking the picture.